m-mdy-m/agas/README.md

 ## Contributing

 If you have suggestions or improvements for `Agas`, feel free to open an issue or submit a pull request on GitHub.

-## Contact

-For any questions or support, please contact [your email address] or open an issue on the [GitHub repository](https://github.com/m-mdy-m/agas).